Buying a Casket Online

 It is important to pay attention to the size of the casket or coffin you are purchasing.
 Caskets are measured by width, not length, and generally manufactured in a standard size (28” wide) into which the average man or woman fits comfortably.
 If you have the need for a wider, oversized casket, we can work with you and build one to fit your needs.

-Titan Caskets are designed to fit standard-sized burial vaults.
+Titan Casket's standard-sized caskets are designed to fit typical burial vaults.

 What is included in an online purchase of a casket?